Skip to content

 3. Review the schemas at the bottom.
 If you haven't specified read/write fields on a form, you'll see the genericFormResponse/genericFormRequest.
 If you have specified read or write fields, you'll see a schema for formName-modeName Responses/formName-modeName Requests.

 In the following example image, the read or write fields have been specified so you can see the schema for formName-modeName Responses/formName-modeName Requests.
-Wherein, the formName is Customer and the modeName is default and dql.
+Wherein, the formName is Customer and the modeName is default and odata.

 SwaggerAPIDatabase